-- Rapid rate of internet penetration with Arab users hasn’t been met with similar increase in Arabic websites and content
+- The rapid rate of internet penetration with Arab users hasn’t been met with a similar increase in Arabic websites and content

 - A good user experience is a competitive necessity if you want your product to stand out from the crowd

 - There is no single monolithic “Arabic UX” – instead, we need to apply the same user-centered design process, starting with understanding exactly who your users are